optimizely/library/Extensions/README.md

 The provided JSON config file will create all components necessary for the Extension.
 To add to your own Optimizely account, copy the JSON contents, navigate to to Implemenation > Extensions within your Optimizely account and Create a new Extension using JSON.

-Please email us at developers@optimizely.com or open a GitHub Issue with any problems or questions about the provided samples.
-We encourge contributions from the community and will reguarlly review Pull Requests.
+If you can't find what you are looking or have any feedback, [open a GitHub Issue](https://github.com/optimizely/library/issues) on this repository with any problems or questions about the provided samples.
+We encourge contributions from the community and will regularly review Pull Requests.
 You can also email us to add your Extension to the library.

 ## Editor Extensions